Career resources for international students

 - Meet with professionals who work in your career area of interest, especially those who once were international students.
 For strategies on how to expand your network, see the International Student Job and Internship Search Guide (PDF).

 - Attend organization meetings to find professionals who can help you navigate the world of work.
-Visit the CSE Career Center's Major and Career Exploration web page, or search online using keywords such as "International Engineers Professional Association."
+Visit CSE Career Services' Major and Career Exploration web page, or search online using keywords such as "International Engineers Professional Association."

 - Create an account on LinkedIn, an online professional networking site, and join groups such as "Diversity in Minnesota."
 To get started, visit the LinkedIn website.

 - Join a student group that relates to your professional goals.
 This is a great way to network with your peers.
 Many groups also bring in professionals to speak with students.
 Visit the CSE student groups web page for a full list.

 - Attend career fairs, employer information sessions, networking events, and career panels.
 Find upcoming events on the Handshake website.